dburyak/sb-microservices-jwt-example/README.md

 before it is actually processed by the consumer.
 And how the metadata is populated when the message is sent.

-# running
+# Running

-## How to run
+## Pre-requisites

+I tried to make it as easy to run as possible.

 - install:
-    - java-24 (I highly recommend https://sdkman.io for unix systems)
+    - java-21 (I highly recommend https://sdkman.io for unix systems)
     - mongodb (you can either install it directly or use docker, doesn't matter, no any setup is required, just make sure that you run it on default port 27017)